andresriancho/collector/README.md

 Collect performance metrics for any software using AWS.
-Automates the process of collecting performance metrics for your software, using AWS to run different versions.
-The advantage of using AWS is that you can run an endless number of variations of your software, without hitting any hardware limitation!
+Automates the process of running the software on EC2 with the objective of collecting performance metrics for your software.
+The advantage of using EC2 is that you can run an endless number of variations of your software, without hitting any hardware limitation!

 The `collector` helps with the following steps:
  * Start a new EC2 instance
  * Run user specified commands to configure the software to be measured
  * Copy the collected information from the EC2 instance into the `master` host for analysis

-The collector will only help in the process of gathering all the information, the analysis of the results is out of the scope of this project.
+The analysis of the results is out of the scope of this project.

-Since the collected information might be rather large (memory usage usually is 500MB in size), it might be a good idea to run the `collect` command in an EC2 instance: very fast network connection.
+Since the collected information might be rather large (memory usage usually is 500MB in size), it might be a good idea to run the `collect` command in another EC2 instance: very fast network connection.

 The collector **DOES NOT** capture any performance metrics.
 You'll have to setup the performance measuring tools yourself.
 [There are plans](https://github.com/andresriancho/collector/issues/1) to have some generic performance metric collectors, pull-requests are welcome.